 Self Introduction in Interview Sample for Freshers

 Hi, my name is Ashley Harris.
 I am a recent graduate from Miranda House, Delhi University where I completed my bachelors in English Literature.
-I was the editor of the yearly periodical at Miranda House and also completed two internships at Caravan and The Indian Express.
+There I worked as the editor of the yearly periodical at Miranda House and also completed two internships at Caravan and The Indian Express.
 I was excited to find this position as an Assistant Editor at your organisation and I believe I would be a great fit for this role.

 Thanks for giving me an opportunity to introduce myself to you, sir/madam.
 I am Gaurav Khurana and I put up in Delhi with my family—my mother and father.
 Being a certified professional, I have pursued BTech in Computer Science Engineering with a specialization in Networking and Security from VIT Vellore.
 I have recently appeared for the CCNA certification examination and I am awaiting the result.
 Since my school days, I have been quite passionate about computers and networks and always wanted to work on live switches.
 Talking about my hobbies and interests, I love playing table tennis and I was the sports captain in my school.
 We have won quite a lot of inter-school and inter-state tournaments in table tennis and have brought laurels to the school.